shipshapecode/swach/rust-sampler/WAYLAND_PIPEWIRE_STATUS.md

-# Wayland PipeWire Screen Capture - Implementation Complete! ✅
+# Wayland PipeWire Screen Capture - Screenshot-Based Implementation ✅

 ## Overview

-Wayland screen capture support using XDG Desktop Portal + PipeWire has been **fully implemented**.
-This document describes the implementation and how to test it.
+Wayland screen capture support using XDG Desktop Portal + PipeWire has been **fully implemented** using a **screenshot-based approach**.
+This document describes the implementation and its limitations.

 ## Implementation Status: ✅ COMPLETE